 - a) Project must implement California's Housing First Policy in all aspects of program design and operation. - b) Project funds shall be expended on uses that support regional coordination and expand or develop local capacity to address immediate homelessness challenges.
 Such activities must be informed by a best-practices framework focused on moving homeless individuals and families to maintain their permanent housing. - c) Ensure the proposed project aligns with HCFC's Promising and Evidence Based Practices or evidence-based practices identified as such by State or Federal agencies.

-- d) Permanent housing project applicant(s) are required to meet a 20 years affordability period consistent with local public housing authorities Total Tenant Payment (TTP) calculation.
+HCFC's Promising and Evidence Based Practices can be found in the following link: https://bcsh.ca.gov/calich/documents/hhap promising practices.pdf - d) Permanent housing project applicant(s) are required to meet a 20 years affordability period consistent with local public housing authorities Total Tenant Payment (TTP) calculation.
 Application must include language agreeing to the 20 years affordability period.
-The project budget must include all necessary permanent project financing, including the permanent financing for the required period affordability. - e) Grantees/sub-grantees commit to apply the IVCCC's Written Standards to program throughout term of project. - f) Participate and submit client data through the Homeless Management Information System (HMIS) to track HHAP Round 1 & 2 funded projects, services and clients served for 20 year consistent with the Permanent Housing affordability period.
-Projects must ensure that HMIS data is collected in accordance with applicable laws and in such a way as to identify individual projects, services, and clients that are supported by HHAP Round 1 & 2 funding.
+The project budget must include all necessary permanent project financing, including the permanent financing for the required period affordability. - e) Grantees/sub-grantees commit to apply the IVCCC's Written Standards to program throughout term of project. - f) Participate and submit client data through the Homeless Management Information System (HMIS) or comparable database to track HHAP Round 1 & 2 funded projects, services and clients served. - g) Permanent Housing projects must submit client data into HMIS for 20 years consistent with the Permanent Housing affordability period. - h) Projects must ensure HMIS data is collected in accordance with applicable laws and in such a way as to identify individual projects, services, and clients that are supported by HHAP Round 1 & 2 funding.
 Successful applicant(s) will acknowledge that IVCCC staff shall have read-only access to all information input by all agencies within the HMIS trust network of the Imperial County CoC.
-As such, successful applicant(s) will grant access immediately and there shall be no delay in providing access. - g) Participate in the IVCCC Coordinated Entry System (CES) and ensure all potential clients have been properly assessed and or referred by defined CES entry points prior to receiving services supported by HHAP Round 1 & 2 funds. - h) Project must designate at a minimum the required youth set-aside amount listed on Table 1 to provide permanent housing to youth populations as defined in Health and Safety Code Sections 50216 (k) and 50218.5 (f).
-The designation of a number of housing units and/or beds for youth can be utilized to satisfy this requirement as long as the minimum funding expenditure is met. - i) Project must designate at a minimum the required youth set-aside amounts listed on Table 1 to provide operating subsidies and services coordination to youth populations as defined in Health and Safety Code Section 50218.5 (f).
+As such, successful applicant(s) will grant access immediately and there shall be no delay in providing access. - i) Project must participate in the IVCCC Coordinated Entry System (CES) and ensure all potential clients have been properly assessed and referred by defined CES entry points prior to receiving services supported by HHAP Round 1 & 2 funds. - j) Project must designate at a minimum ten percent (10%) to provide permanent housing or provide services to youth populations as defined in HSC § 50216(k) and § 50218.5(f).
+For Permanent Housing projects, the designation of a number of housing units and/or beds for youth can be utilized to satisfy this requirement as long as the minimum ten percent (10%) funding expenditure is met. - k) Projects must adhere to the expenditure deadlines listed in Section D for each of the funding grant sources.